Skip to main content

 Project Activities

-In Years 1–3, the research team will iteratively develop and refine the fraction intervention to enhance usability for teachers, feasibility for use in authentic middle school settings, and promise for efficacy.
-In Year 4, a randomized controlled trial will be conducted to test the promise of the intervention for improving proximal outcomes (i.e., knowledge of fraction concepts and procedures, fraction fluency) and distal outcomes (i.e., mathematics achievement) for sixth-grade students with or at risk for math difficulties.
+The research team iteratively developed and refined a fraction intervention to enhance usability for teachers, feasibility for use in authentic middle school settings, and promise for efficacy.
+A randomized pilot study was conducted to test the promise of the intervention when carried out by teachers for improving proximal outcomes (i.e., fraction concepts and fraction arithmetic) and distal outcomes (i.e., mathematics achievement) for sixth-grade students with math difficulties.

 Structured Abstract